 The Johns Hopkins NF1 Biospecimen Repository

-Neurofibromatosis type 1 (NF1) is a common genetic disorder caused by mutations in NF1 and characterized by a predisposition to the development of nerve sheath tumors, including dermal neurofibromas, plexiform neurofibromas (PN), and malignant peripheral nerve sheath tumors (MPNST).
+Neurofibromatosis type 1 (NF1) is a genetic disorder caused by mutations in NF1 and characterized by a predisposition to the development of nerve sheath tumors, including dermal neurofibromas, plexiform neurofibromas (PN), and malignant peripheral nerve sheath tumors (MPNST).
 Currently, surgery is the only treatment option for patients with NF who have symptomatic PN.
 Progress developing nonsurgical therapy for PN has been limited by a number of factors including a limited number of cell culture based and animal models of PN, and limited access of investigators to primary PN tissue from patients with NF1.
 Although progress is being made in the development and utilization of animal models and cell culture models, the limited availability of primary patient tissue remains unaddressed.

 Tissue is collected according to Standard Operating Procedure on the day of surgery.
 Tissue banking procedures are in accordance with NCI Best Practices for all banking efforts.
 H&E of each banked sample is reviewed by the study neuro-pathologist for quality control.
 Banked specimens undergo comprehensive genomic characterization using RNAseq and whole exome sequencing (WES), and data are available through Synapse.
 A fully annotated clinical database accompanies the bank, and includes NF1-associated symptoms and findings, tumor characteristics, and outcome data.